 A unique structure makes this reef so remarkable: there are notches and small caves, also a stunning coral garden.
 All kinds of emperor and banner fish are at home here, but also reef sharks.
 Due to its location and its maximum depth of 16m, Abu Dabab I is excellent for relaxed day and exciting night dives.

 In the south, almost exactly in the middle, there is a single block.
-There you will see bright red lionfish, as well as feather stars and at night gorgon heads.
+There you will see bright red lionfish, as well as feather stars and at night basket stars.
 In addition, dolphins keep passing by in the south.
-In the southeast there is another collection of ergs with soft and hard corals, where there are occasional hawksbill turtles and sharks.
+In the southeast there is another collection of ergs with soft and hard corals, around which there are occasional hawksbill turtles and sharks.

 To the north is the famous "Heaven one".
 Many stories are told around this wreck.
 Not far away you will find anemone colonies and a cave system overgrown with ancient corals, before diving into two lagoons on the west side with mighty corals and schools of barbels and snappers.